Calderwood Charitable Foundation

 • Trustees have issued challenge grants to inspire matching fundraising efforts

 Trustee Connections: The trustees maintain connections to Boston's arts and cultural community.
-William Lowell and John Cornish have been active in cultivating relationships with arts organizations.
+William Lowell and John Cornish have been active in cultivating relationships with arts organisations.

 Decision Timeline

-Not applicable - grants are made at trustee discretion to preselected organizations.
+Not applicable - grants are made at trustee discretion to preselected organisations.

 Success Rates